xiaoxiae/slama.dev/projects.md

 ---

 {:.center}
-The following is a selection from my [GitHub projects](https://github.com/xiaoxiae) that I (have worked/am working) on.
+The following is a selection from my [open-source](https://github.com/xiaoxiae) projects that I (have worked/am working) on.

 {% include projects.md %}